 Payments under a qualified domestic relations order.
-If you are the spouse or former spouse of the participant who receives a payment from the Plan under a qualified domestic relations order (QDRO), you generally have the same options and the same tax treatment that the participant would have (for example, you may roll over the payment to your own IRA or an eligible employer plan that will accept it).
-However, payments under the QDRO will not be subject to the 10% additional income tax on early distributions.
+If you are a spouse or former spouse of the participant who receives a payment from the Plan under a qualified domestic relations order (QDRO), you generally have the same options the participant would have (for example, you may roll over the payment to your own IRA or an eligible employer plan that will accept it).
+Payments under the QDRO will not be subject to the 10% additional income tax on early distributions.